SirGandal/color-maze/README.md

 ### Input description

-You will recieve a line with the sequence to follow and all the lines after that are the maze.
+You will receive a line with the sequence to follow and all the lines after that are the maze.

     O G
     B O R O Y